A Kontsevich integral of order 1

 \subsection{Acknowledgements}

-I wish to thank Victoria Lebed for her support and many fruitful discussions, and Jo\~ao Faria-Martins for extremely valuable comments the scope of which go beyond this article.
-I am grateful to Vladimir A. Vassiliev for his confirmation of a typo in \cite[Formula ($10$)]{VassilievCalc}.
+I wish to thank the referees for their very careful reading and suggestions, which substantially improved the readability.
+I am grateful to Joan Birman for her moral support and suggestions over the last year of writing this paper; to Victoria Lebed for her support and many fruitful discussions; to Jo\~ao Faria Martins for extremely valuable comments the scope of which go beyond this paper; and to Victor A. Vassiliev for his confirmation of a typo in \cite{VassilievCalc}.